StackExchange/dnscontrol/docs/_functions/domain/IGNORE_NAME.md

 adding records at a label that is `IGNORE_NAME`'ed.

 Use `IGNORE_NAME("@")` to ignore at the domain's apex.
-Most providers insert magic or unchangable records at the domain's apex; usually `NS` and `SOA` records.
+Most providers insert magic or unchangeable records at the domain's apex; usually `NS` and `SOA` records.
 DNSControl treats them specially.

 # Errors